Nuclear fusion breakthrough a milestone for the future of clean energy, US officials say - Local News 8

 Why a net gain in energy matters

-We are still a very long way from having nuclear fusion power the electric grid, never mind one power plant.
+We are still a very long way from having nuclear fusion power the electric grid, experts caution.
 The US project, while groundbreaking, only produced enough energy to boil about 2.5 gallons of water, Tony Roulstone, a fusion expert from the engineering department at the University of Cambridge, told CNN.

 That may not seem like much, but the experiment is still hugely significant because scientists demonstrated that they can create more energy than they started with.
 While there are many more steps until this can be commercially viable, that is a major hurdle to cross with nuclear fusion, experts say.